 In this situation, I like to cook my meat a day in advance and then reheat it the day of the lunch.

-If you are in a similar situation or just want to learn how to reheat pulled pork from last night, then in this article, I will cover all of the different ways you can try to reheat pulled pork and identify the method that will produce the best results.
+If you are in a similar situation or just want to learn how to reheat pulled pork from last night, then in this article, I will cover all of the different ways you can try and identify the method that will produce the best results.

 Reheating Pulled Pork in the Right Way

-Please note that the process of properly reheating your pulled pork starts when you finish initially smoking it.
+Please note that the process of properly reheating your meat starts when you finish initially smoking it.

 So, after you finish cooking it, you need to save the pan drippings if you want the meat to remain as moist as possible when reheating.
 You will incorporate the drippings just before storing your meat in the freezer or refrigerator.